itailang/SampleNet/reconstruction/README.md

 python sampler/evaluate_samplenet.py --train_folder log/SampleNet64
 ```

-This evaluation script saves the sampled point clouds, sample indices and reconstructed point clouds of the test set, and the reconstruction error per point cloud (Chamfer distance between the input and reconstruction).
-It also computes the normalized reconstruction error, as explained in the paper.
-The results are saved to the `train_folder`.
+This script operates similarly to the evaluation script for the Autoencoder with FPS sampled points.

 ### SampleNetProgressive
 To train SampleNetProgressive, using an existing Autoencoder model as the task network (provided in `ae_folder` argument), use: